Monica Lewinsky: Public re-emergence

-In October 2017, Lewinsky tweeted the #MeToo hashtag to indicate that she was a victim of sexual harassment and/or sexual assault, but did not provide details.
+In October 2017, Lewinsky tweeted the #MeToo hashtag to indicate that she was a victim of sexual harassment or sexual assault, but did not provide details.
 She wrote an essay in the March 2018 issue of Vanity Fair in which she did not directly explain why she used the #MeToo hashtag in October.
 She did write that looking back at her relationship with Bill Clinton, although it was consensual, because he was 27 years older than she and in a position with a lot more power than she had, in her opinion the relationship constituted an "abuse of power" on Clinton's part.
 She added that she had been diagnosed with post-traumatic stress disorder due to what she had experienced after the relationship was disclosed.
 In May 2018, Lewinsky was disinvited from an event hosted by Town & Country when Bill Clinton accepted an invitation to the event.

 In September 2018, Lewinsky spoke at a conference in Jerusalem.
 Following her speech, she sat for a Q&A session with the host, journalist Yonit Levi.
 The first question Levi asked was whether Lewinsky thinks that Clinton owes her a private apology.
 Lewinsky refused to answer the question, and walked off the stage.
 She later tweeted that the question was posed in a pre-event meeting with Levi, and Lewinsky told her that such a question was off limits.
 A spokesman for the Israel Television News Company, which hosted the conference and is Levi's employer, responded that Levi had kept all the agreements she made with Lewinsky and honored her requests.

 In 2019, she was interviewed by John Oliver on his HBO show Last Week Tonight with John Oliver, where they discussed the importance of solving the problem of public shaming and how her situation may have been different if social media had existed at the time that the scandal broke in the late 1990s.
-More recently, she started Alt Ending Productions with a first look deal at 20th Television.